 Regulations vary from country to country

 For reasons of public safety, many jurisdictions have limits on the working hours of drivers of certain vehicles, such as buses and trucks.
 A tachograph can be used to monitor this and ensure that appropriate breaks are taken.
 Drivers and their employers are legally required to accurately record their activities, retain the records and produce them on demand to transport authorities who are in charge of enforcing regulations governing drivers’ hours of service.

 The digital tachograph stores continuous data in the internal memory and driver’s passport.
 The internal memory stores data from the last 365 days of the vehicle.
 Data stored on the driver’s pass must be downloaded every 21 days and data contained in the internal memory must be downloaded every 3 months.
 This data must be stored (in DDD files) so that the government can inspect it.

 With VDO Counter, all drivers are able to plan their driving and rest times more efficiently.
-With one glance at the VDO display, you know immediately the remaining driving time and the duration of the next rest period.
-You can easily see the maximum driving time after each rest period and also the remaining driving time for that day or the week.
+With one glance at the VDO display, you know immediately the remaining driving times and the duration of the next rest period.
+You can easily see the maximum driving time after each rest period and also the remaining driving times for that day or the week.

 Customers that already have tacho download, can easily upgrade to this new functionality.
-Customers that do not have tacho download, first need to connect the tacho download CANbus from the Flex/SOLID to the digital tachograph.
-To activate the Tacho Remaining Driving Time in the Flex or SOLID, a special profile is needed.
-The profile can be activated after purchasing and it has ‘RDT’ in its name.
+Customers that do not have tacho download, first need to connect the tacho download CANbus from the FLEX/SOLID to the digital tachograph.
+To activate the Tacho Remaining Driving Times in the FLEX or SOLID, a special profile is needed.
+The profile can be activated after purchasing, and it has ‘RDT’ in its name.

 The parameters supported by the new RDT functionality are: